thenationofalex/toy-robot/readme.md

 ## Structure

+The entry point to the application is `robot.py`.
+This loads the modules `validateplace.py` and `inputcontroller.py`.

+We use `validateplace.py` to ensure that the first command is only **PLACE X,Y,F**.

+After the first loop is successfully passed we let `inputcontroller.py` validate all commands.
+If a command is valid it then passes the request on to the appropriate module otherwise it returns a *Invalid command* message.

+The robots position is stored as a [dict](https://docs.python.org/3.5/tutorial/datastructures.html#dictionaries) in order to ensure we can read, write and update via a immutable key.

 - `robot.py` Main application
     - `modules` Application dependencies
-        - `inputcontroller.py` Handle input from user
+        - `inputcontroller.py` Handle and validates input from user
-        - `move.py` Control Robots movement
+        - `move.py` Controls Robots movement around the board
-        - `orientate.py` Orientate Robot
+        - `orientate.py` Orientate Robot along a compass
-        - `validateplace.py` Validate Robots position on the board
+        - `validateplace.py` Validate and process the place command
     - `tests` Unit tests
+        - `test-inputcontroller.py`
         - `test-move.py`
         - `test-orientate.py`
         - `test-validateplace.py`